 It’s a lot harder than it used to be to hold people’s attention, but one surefire way to attract eyeballs is by using video.
 Poker is no exception to this, with Twitch streaming, YouTube podcasting, and vlogging emerging as new media via which to capture fans’ fascination.
 One vlogger, in particular, who is attracting tons of attention and near-universal praise is Andrew Neeme.

-Since starting to vlog back in October of last year, Andrew has produced just over three dozen videos and has amassed an astounding following of close to 40,000 subscribers to his YouTube channel.
-Clearly, he’s doing something special and innovative that makes so many people want to watch his videos.
+Since starting to vlog back in October of last year, Andrew has produced just over three dozen videos and has amassed an astounding following of close to 40,000 subscribers to his YouTube channel (update August 2022: now it’s 170,000+) Clearly, he’s doing something special and innovative that makes so many people want to watch his videos.

 Having watched many of Andrew’s videos myself, I must admit that they are quite gripping.
 As a matter of fact, part of the reason it took me so long to prepare my questions for this interview is because I kept on getting sucked into the video wormhole, watching hours of superbly edited footage that Andrew has strung together over the past few months.